anybox/anybox.recipe.odoo/doc/configuration.rst

            svn http://example.com/some_addons addons3 head
            bzr lp:openerp-web/trunk/ openerp-web last:1 subdir=addons

-When using ``local`` paths you can either specify a directory holding addons, or a single addon.
-In that latter case, it will be actually placed one directory below.
+Remote repositories can either contain addons subdirectories, or be a single addon.
+In that latter case, called a *standalone addon*, the retrieved repository will be actually placed one directory below the specified target, to match the structure expected by OpenERP.

+Standalone addons are not supported in the local case (the directory is considered under full responsibility of the user).

 .. note:: the ``[bzr]`` extra-dependency declaration as showcased
           above in the ``recipe`` line is necessary for